 As more states legalize marijuana, there’s been a rise in discrimination claims against employers who terminate or fail to hire medical marijuana users due to a positive drug screen.
 Additionally, some convictions for marijuana use and possession in states that have since decriminalized or legalized its use are no longer considered convictions.

-In this 2-minute compliance video, Elizabeth McLean, an expert in the background screening legal landscape and General Counsel at GoodHire, shares tips to help you stay up to date on marijuana laws and drug screening policies.
+In this 2-minute compliance video, Elizabeth McLean, an expert in the background screening legal landscape and General Counsel at GoodHire, shares tips to help you stay up to date on marijuana laws and employment drug testing policies.

 There’s a new trend in background screening compliance; but it doesn’t involve ban the box or consent forms.
 It involves marijuana.